RahafRashid228/bikeshare/README.md

 Python documentation
 Tutorials Point
 Pandas Documentation
-I used Jupyter Notebook extensively for debugging and quickly running small snippets of code
+I used Jupyter Notebook extensively for debugging and quickly running small snippets of codeDetailed explenation for the analysis process